 Diversity at SRW

-Southern Rural Water is strongly committed to a diverse and inclusive workplace.
+SRW is strongly committed to having a diverse and inclusive workplace.
 We welcome applications from people from all backgrounds, thinking and skills.

 We have a Diversity and Inclusion Plan in place to ensure we stay focused on the benefits that diversity brings to our organisation.